-The above reinforces the communication of meaning as an essential component of human interactions.
-SFL takes a sociological view of language and argues that every text, whether structurally complete, grammatically correct or otherwise must make meaning in context.
-Ideational meanings are about how we represent experience in language.
-According to Eggins (2004:12), "whatever use we put language to, we are always talking about something or someone doing something."
+Ideational meanings are meanings about how we represent experience in language.
+According to Eggins, "whatever use we put language to, we are always talking about something or someone doing something" (2004:12).
 Interpersonal meanings are meanings about our role relationship with other people and our attitudes to each other.
 Similarly, whatever use we put language to we are always expressing an attitude and taking up a role.

-Textual meanings are meanings about how what we're saying hangs together and relates to what was said before and to the context around us; hence, whatever use we put language to we are always organising our information (Eggins 2004:12).
-Again, the study of ideation as part of a writer's style is essentially aimed at unearthing the writer's ideology and the social meanings so carefully embedded in the work through the instrumentality of language.
-In other words, we are considering that very distinct manner in which a writer expresses his or her ideas about subject matter in the world of his or her text.
-Through the interconnectedness between language and art, a writer is able to communicate to us the flux of goings-on in his or her society, proving succinctly that meaning does not reside in linguistic codes alone, but also in the context wherein said codes are used.
-One understands this by looking at the text from the angle through which a story is presented or told, the socio-political motivations of the story, the identity of the narrator, the cultural and historical contexts of the narrative, and so on.
-We can infer the ideational meaning of a text by considering the identities of the participants in a discourse event, their relationships with one another, the background knowledge we have about our social world and the world of the narrative, and the context within which the discourse event takes place.
+Textual meanings are meanings about how what we're saying hangs together and relates to what was said before and to the context around us.
+Consequently, whatever use we put language to we are always organizing our information (Eggins 2004: 12).
+Again, the study of ideation as part of a writer's style is essentially aimed at unearthing the writer's ideology and the social meanings they have so carefully embedded in the work through the instrumentality of language.
+In other words, we are considering that very distinct manner in which a writer expresses his ideas about a subject matter in the world of his text.
+Through the interconnectedness between language and art, a writer is able to communicate to us the flux of goings-on in his society, proving succinctly that meaning does not reside in linguistic codes alone but also in the context wherein said codes are used.
+One understands this by looking at the text from the angle through which a story is presented or told, the socio-political motivations of the story, the identity of the narrator, the cultural and historical contexts of the narrative and so on.
+We can infer the ideational meaning of a text by considering the identities of the participants in a discourse event, their relationship with each other, the background knowledge we have about our social world and the world of the narrative, and the context within which the discourse event takes place.

-Ideational representations in OBSS
+Ideational Representations in OBSS

-Ideation is concerned with the resources for construing our experiences of the world within and around us, which involves the use of language to represent things, ideas, and relations or states of being.
+Ideation is concerned with the resources for construing our experiences of the world within and around us, which involves the use of language to represent things, ideas, and relations or state of being.
 Halliday however says that ideational meaning does not work in isolation; it also involves the construction of interpersonal and textual meanings.
-To Eggins (2004:12), "These three types of meaning are expressed through language because these are the strands of meaning we need to make in order to make sense of each other and the world."
+To Eggins, "These three types of meaning are expressed through language because these are the strands of meaning we need to make in order to make sense of each other and the world" (2004: 12).
 At the level of lexico-grammar, ideational meanings are expressed in transitivity - the grammatical resource for construing our experiences.
 A few examples of how Unigwe constructs the social experiences of some of the discourse participants are examined below: